huynhtuan17ti/huynhtuan17ti/README.md

 ### Hi there 👋
 - :books: Hi, I'm Tuan Huynh Minh.
 I'm currently learning informatics at HCMUS - University of Science :school:.
 I'm a competitive programmer, I love to participate in challenges, especially problem-solving and computer vision.
-- :computer: At the moment, I'm also studying and researching about reinforcement learning :robot: and capture the flag (CTF) :triangular_flag_on_post:.
+- :computer: Currently, I'm also studying and researching on reinforcement learning :robot: and capture the flag (CTF) :triangular_flag_on_post:.
 Preparing for my new field of competitive challenge.

 ### Contact :iphone:
 Contact me via my linkedin [tuanhuynh](https://www.linkedin.com/in/tuanhuynh71ti/)